ku-dml/mol-infer/Cyclic_improved/README.md

 + Module 3 implements a *Mixed-Integer Linear Programming* (MILP) that solves the inverse ANN problem.
 [Module 3](Module_3/) for detail.
 + Module 4 generates graphs (partial enumeration).
 See [Module 4](Module_4/) for detail.

+In order to understand how they deal with these tasks, one may need to read our [paper](https://arxiv.org/abs/2010.09203).

 ## Compile and Usage